 I was only eight,

-It was a sunny winter day and I was doing my homework in the sunny garden, happily humming and singing to myself.
-Suddenly something fell from the sky right in front of me, just missing me..
-I nearly jumped up in horror, it was a wounded pigeon; twitching frantically in pain and its’ chest covered all over with blood stains, perhaps just escaped the claws of a preying bird!
+It was a sunny winter day and I was doing my homework sitting out side in the warm sun-shine, happily humming and singing to myself.
+Suddenly something fell from the sky, right in front of me.
+Just missing me, it fell like a lump of meat all smashed and covered in blood.
+I nearly jumped up in horror, it was a wounded pigeon; twitching frantically in pain and its’ chest covered all over with blood stains, perhaps just escaped the claws of a preying bird.

-In few days the bird was hopping all over the room and within a week it flew out into the open.
-I was happy for it.
-Surely I will miss it but it can live its normal life now and can do what all other birds do.That day I returned home from the school with a heavy heart, well knowing that there will not be any bird to greet me in my room.
-But how wrong I was1.
+I returned home from the school with a heavy heart that day, knowing well that there will not be any bird to greet me in my room.
+But how wrong I was.
 As soon as I opened the window, to my utter surprise bird flew in and was comfortably sitting back in it’s basket.

-It became a routine for it then onward.
-As soon as I would go, the bird will fly out and as soon as I l will come back, the bird will be back also.
+It became a routine for it.
+As soon as I would go, the bird will fly out and as soon as I will come back, the bird will be back in.

 She drew a flower